 What To Think About

-It is important to know that your breasts will look different after surgery.
+It is important to know that your breasts will look different after reconstruction surgery.
 Your new breast may feel firmer and look rounder or flatter than your other breast.
 Some women have surgery on the other breast to make them look as much alike as possible.

 Breast reconstruction can be a long process.
 It may take several months for your breast to heal.
 And it may be a year before you can see the final result.